 You only need a few things: hot glue gun, toothpick, and parchment paper.

 You will be putting hot glue on the paper, and the wax paper melts a bit into the hot glue, thus making it impossible to peel off after.
 However, with the parchment paper you can peel the dried hot glue off the paper with ease.

-Creating the Icicles
+Creating the Icicles for My Miniature

 Then take a toothpick, or some other pointed object, place it in the hot glue and pull outwards.
 This should create a fork, two pointed parts in the hot glue.

 You can see the icicles already – the pointed parts of the glue.

 I looked for any oddities in the icicles and trimmed those away.
 Basically, I’m trying to make sure the point is sharp with no stray pieces of glue.
 Then I cut away the icicles from the rest of the glue.

 Next, I glued them to the base.
 I recommend using tweezers for this part.